Helzberg Diamonds Review (2023)

 Helzberg Diamonds lab-grown selection

-One thing is Helzberg Diamonds’ pages dedicated to lab-grown diamonds, but what about their actual inventory?
+One thing is Helzberg Diamonds’ pages that are dedicated to lab-grown diamonds, but what about their actual inventory?
 We’ll examine that next in our Helzberg diamonds review.

 Being a sizeable retail jewelry chain, it’s no surprise that Helzberg Diamonds’ inventory is enormous.
 That also goes for lab-created diamonds.
 At the time of the review, they had 11,658 lab-created diamonds for sale.
 Out of these, 5,468 are round brilliant diamonds (the most popular and sparkling share).